TharindraParanagama/MovieClassification/README.md

 # MovieClassification
 A web based tool using machine learning to determine the IMDb rating of a given the movie's features.

-The approach to this project was as foolows:
+The approach to this project was as follows:

 1.Choosing a dataset